jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 - **single_cluster**: the name of the current cluster
 - **ganglia\_nagios\_server**: a resolvable name or a reachable ip address of the installed monitoring server running ganglia-gmetad, ganglia-web and nagios core. **Note** that if ssh parameters, such as `ansible_user`, `ansible_ssh_pass`, or `ansible_become_pass`, are required to connect to the server from the host running the playbooks, add these parameters into `group_vars/ganglia-nagios-server.yaml`
 - **gmond\_systemd\_check\_services**: the services needed to be monitored by the gmond on the monitoring host which are managed by the systemd
 - **gmond\_cluster\_head**: the list of endpoints pointing to the heads of the cluster to which the ganglia-gmetad on the monitoring server will connect collecting monitoring data.
-The endpoints are composed as ip address plus port
+The endpoints are composed as ip address plus port. **The heads MUST be also master nodes in the cluster**
 - **gmond\_multicast\_port**: the port each ganglia-gmond on the monitored host is listening on.
 Must be identical to the one used in the **gmond\_cluster\_head**
 - **gmond\_systemd\_check\_services**: the list of systemd managing services whose status need to be collected by the ganglia gmond on the monitoring hosts
 - **cluster\_type**: the type of the cluster which can be used to distinguish application of different monitoring metrics.
 Current supports `kubespray`, `erikube` and `devenv`